 Our company policy for all our employees requires them to sign a drug policy prior to hire.
 The sale or use of alcohol and illegal drugs are not permitted at the school or its adjacent parking facilities.
 Anyone observed using illegal drugs and any underage alcoholic consumption should be reported to the Academy Director and will be referred to local police authorities.
 The school has a drug and alcohol prevention program in place as required under Public Law 101-226.

-Please see our full Campus Security and Title IX Policy at: Consumer Information Disclosures.
+Please see our full Campus Security and Title IX Policy at: https://bellusacademy.edu/consumer-and-student-disclosures/

 ADMINISTRATION / FACULTY